CoalaWeb/coalaweb-docs/docs/joomla/extensions/general/disable-plugin.md

 ## <a name="opt-3"></a>3.
 Editing the Database

-This is the option that will require you to have access to your website's database, the most amount of knowledge and also comes with an **inherent risk** due to editing a database table so it should be your last resort.
+This option is by far the most **risky** due to editing a database table so it should be your last resort.
 The second option covered in this guide should be all you ever need but if not read on.

 In this example we will be using **phpMyAdmin** to access the database as it is the most widely used tool and normally comes packaged with your administration portal such as **Cpanel**.
 If you are using another tool to administer your database the principals will be the same.